-- a. access is allowed by the mandatory access control (Labeled Security Mode) and the following algorithm: - b. the effective UID of the current process is equal to the UID of the IPC object creator or owner and the "owner" permission bit for the requested type of access is set or, - c. the user is neither the owner nor the creator of the IPC object and the effective UID of the current process is not equal to the UID of the IPC object creator or owner and the effective GID of the current process or any supplementary z/OS UNIX GIDs the user is a member of is equal to the GID of the IPC object and the "group" permission bit for the requested type of access is set or, - d. the "other" permission bit for the requested type of access is set for users who do not satisfy one of the first two conditions - FDP\ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules:
+- a) access is allowed by the mandatory access control (Labeled Security Mode) and the following algorithm: - b) the effective UID of the current process is equal to the UID of the IPC object creator or owner and the "owner" permission bit for the requested type of access is set or, - c) the user is neither the owner nor the creator of the IPC object and the effective UID of the current process is not equal to the UID of the IPC object creator or owner and the effective GID of the current process or any supplementary z/OS UNIX GIDs the user is a member of is equal to the GID of the IPC object and the "group" permission bit for the requested type of access is set or, - d) the "other" permission bit for the requested type of access is set for users who do not satisfy one of the first two conditions. - FDP ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.